 We schedule a number of Open Club days and invite all new and even old members to participate in show casing the many features of Hamilton Rod & Gun Club.

-The informal sessions are scheduled for Saturday and Sunday from 10:00am till 2:00pm.
+The informal sessions are scheduled for the second Saturday of each month from 9:30 am until approximately 1:00 pm.
 Questions... answers... donuts... and a good dose of camaraderie.

 We are also looking for input from the new members.
 If you have a special interest or skill or desire to explore the possibility of some new event please let us know!
 Football... baseball... softball...
 NASCAR event... fishing trip... bon fire night... anything is possible... just let us know.